sevans924/news-site-demo/README.md

 A few notes on process:

-* I decided to build this app with Next.js because I've been working with it recently and I felt confident in my ability to fetch data from the News API by using the built in method, `getServerSideProps`.
-The CSS that comes with `create-next-app` isn't terribly different from the CSS shown in the mock-up, so I figured I could save a little time by using the fonts and styles that are included.
+* I decided to build this app with Next.js because I've been working with it recently and I felt confident in my ability to fetch data from the News API by using the built in method, `getServerSideProps` in `pages/index.js`.

-* After reaching MVP, I refactored a bit to break up the page into separate components and to use CSS modules to style each component.
+* The CSS that comes with `create-next-app` isn't terribly different from the CSS shown in the mock-up, so I figured I could save a little time by using the fonts and styles that are included.
+After reaching MVP, I refactored a bit to break up the page into separate components and to use CSS modules to style each component.
 I was able to get reasonable close to the CSS in the mock up.

 ### If I had more time...